floryst/pyside2-embed-paraview/README.md

 ## pyside2-embed-paraview

+libfoo is the C++ library that wraps Paraview. foo is the C++/Shiboken2 configuration sub-project for generating the Python wrapper.

-After cloning this repository, set up your environment like the following.
+After cloning this repository, build `libfoo`.
-**You will need to look over each and every path to make sure they correspond to the installations on your machine.**
+**You will need to look over each and every path to make sure they correspond to the installations on your machine.** A sample build script by the name `libfoo/build.sh` is provided, but does not have the correct paths.
 ```
-cd pyside2-embed-paraview/
+cd pyside2-embed-paraview/libfoo/
 mkdir build/ && cd build/

 # include qt5.6.2 modules